 - Part 8 – Upper Layer Protocol Services

-The physical layer consists of an Ethernet network of star topologies with End Systems and layer two switches.
-Using Virtual Links (VL) is the defining characteristic of the network.
 A logical data path through the shared network is specified by a VL.
 It describes a data flow from a single source to one or more destinations in one direction.
 16 bits in the destination MAC address identify the VL.
 The switches use this to adequately route the frame.

 Frame Format:

-The frame format of the AFDX® is IEEE Std 802.3 compliant.
-The frame includes addresses for defining the end systems of the source and destination, as well as the virtual link allocated.
 The length of the AFDX® frame may vary between 64 and 1518 bytes (plus a 7-byte frame preamble, 1 frame start byte, and 12-byte interframe gap, with a payload of data between 1 and 1471 bytes (payload must be padded to a minimum length of 17 bytes).

 7 bytes | 1 byte | 6 bytes | 6 bytes | 2 bytes | 20 bytes | 8 bytes | 1-1471 bytes | 0-16 bytes | 1byte | 4 bytes | 12 bytes |